Advanced-Vision-and-Learning-Lab/Plant_Analysis_tool/README.md

 - [Redis](https://redis.io/)

 ### 2. Database Setup
-- Install and start PostgreSQL.
+- Install and start MySQL.
 - Create a database and user as specified in your backend config.

 ### 3. Backend Setup